ranjankumar03/100-days-of-code/log.md

 ### Day 71: April 17th, 2017

-**Today's Progress**: Coded for 140 minutes.
+**Today's Progress**: Coded for 200 minutes.
 Currently at 58% on Web Dev course.
 Finished todo list app.
 Started Patatap clone.
+LONGEST DAY OF CODING YET!

 **Thoughts**: Loving these projects!
 Thinking it would be cool to make a Patatap clone that teaches you the sounds of a language.